 Transparency and openness are the key ingredient to high functioning design teams.
 There is no substitute for open regular communication.
-Short of any defined process, two meetings a week with key partners will make a huge difference.
-It’s about bringing people along with you and sharing in the journey.
-I’ve found it helpful to get teams aligned on what and who needs to be at each meeting.
+Short of an established process, two meetings a week with key partners will make a huge difference.
+It’s all about collaboration and bringing people along the journey.
+I’ve found it helpful to get teams aligned on defining the purpose of each meeting and consideration for who needs to attend.

 As design leaders we can help crystalize some of these magic moments for our team by standardizing meeting names across parallel design teams and defining goals for each meeting.

 Sketching, card sorting, cross team investigations.
 This is a highly collaborative phase early in the sprint.
 All key stakeholders, UX/UI/Copy/Animation/Product/Dev partners converge to kick it off.

 Designers can co-design or work independently with frequent check-ins to realize design solutions and prepare for user testing.</li><li>Research Planning – UX/UI work with Research to establish learning goals, create prototypes, observe research, act on user data, and participate in read out sessions.